-* Address: Arenaring 1, Gelsenkirchen
+- Address: Arenaring 1, Gelsenkirchen

-* Country: Germany
+- Country: Germany

-* Opened: 13 August 2001
+- Opened: 13 August 2001

-* Main use: Football
+- Main use: Football

-* Tenants: Schalke (football)
+- Tenants: Schalke (football)

 Extra stadium info – VELTINS-Arena

-The VELTINS-Arena, formerly known as the Arena AufSchalke, is known as a venue for concerts, football, handball, ice hockey and motorcycle speedway.
-On 9 June 2006, it hosted its first-ever FIFA World Cup match, which was won by the national football team of Ecuador after defeating Poland.
-The second FIFA World Cup match at the stadium was won by the Czech Republic after defeating the United States.
+The VELTINS-Arena opened as the Arena AufSchalke.
+It is known as a venue for several events, like concerts, football, handball, ice hockey and motorcycle speedway.
+On 9 June 2006, the stadium hosted its first-ever FIFA World Cup match, which was won by the national football team of Ecuador after defeating Poland.
+The second FIFA World Cup match at the venue was won by the Czech Republic after defeating the United States.
 In 2010, a crowd of 77,000 saw the national ice hockey team of Germany defeat the United States at the stadium.
 It set a then world record attendance for ice hockey.

 FC Schalke 04 use the VELTINS-Arena for home games.
 The football club is among the most popular sports clubs from Germany.
 Schalke became one of the most valuable sports clubs in the world.
 They were crowned German football champions in 1934 for the first time in their history.
 FC Schalke 04 were crowned German football champions four times in the 1930s.
 Schalke won their first-ever international trophy in 1997.
 That year, they won the UEFA Cup after beating the Italian side Internazionale.
 FC Schalke 04 drew an average home attendance of 39,000 during that domestic league season.